 I am a Ph.D. candidate in economics at New York University.
-My primary interests are in behavioral economics, experimental economics and applied econometrics.
+My primary interests are in behavioral economics, econometrics, and experimental economics.
 Most of my projects study the interaction between attention, information and choice.
-I am on the economics job market in the 2018-2019 academic year and will be available for interviews at the AEA Annual Meeting in Atlanta.

 New York University